 Trafficking networks.
 Transnational criminal groups the Americas are organized primarily around smuggling drugs, firearms, and other contraband, as well as human beings.
-Mexican organizations and criminal groups now control "most organized wholesale drug trafficking (smuggling, transportation, and wholesale distribution) in the United States."
-They are the predominant smugglers, transporters, and wholesale distributors of cocaine, marijuana, methamphetamine, and Mexican-produced heroin.42
+Mexican organizations and criminal groups now control "most organized wholesale drug trafficking (smuggling, transportation, and

 Latin American criminal groups increasingly operate in networks of loosely affiliated subgroups and take advantage of globalization to conduct their illegal business.
 Using the networks of legitimate commerce-transportation, communications, and finance-they also exchange expertise to move commodities.
 For example, traffickers of guns and drugs exchange goods at the intersections of their respective supply chains.43